nvonil/ios-calculator/README.md

 # ios-calculator

-This project is a calculator inspired by the Apple iOS calculator app.
+This project is a basic calculator inspired by the Apple iOS calculator app.
 It is built using **HTML**, **CSS**, and **JavaScript**, replicating the visual design and core functionality of the original app.

 ## Features